p0-security/terraform-provider-p0/docs/resources/routing_rules.md

 - `key` (String) The value being filtered.
 Required if the filter effect is 'keep' or 'remove'.
 See [docs](https://docs.p0.dev/just-in-time-access/request-routing#resource) for available values.
 - `pattern` (String) Filter patterns.
 Patterns are unanchored.

+<a id="nestedblock--rule--approval"></a>
+### Nested Schema for `rule.approval`

+Required:

+- `type` (String) Determines trust requirements for access.
+If empty, access is disallowed.
+Except for 'deny', meeting any requirement is sufficient to grant access.
+Possible values:
+    - 'auto': Access is granted according to the requirements of the specified 'integration'
+    - 'deny': Access is always denied
+    - 'escalation': Access may be approved by on-call members of the specified services, who are paged when access is requested
+    - 'group': Access may be granted by any member of the defined directory group
+    - 'p0': Access may be granted by any user with the P0 approval role (defined in the P0 app)

+Optional:

+- `directory` (String) May only be used if 'type' is 'group'.
+One of "azure-ad", "okta", or "workspace".
+- `id` (String) May only be used if 'type' is 'group'.
+This is the directory's internal group identifier for matching approvers.
+- `integration` (String) May only be used if 'type' is 'auto' or 'escalation'.
+Possible values:
+    - 'pagerduty': Access is granted if the requestor is on-call.
+- `label` (String) May only be used if 'type' is 'group'.
+This is any human-readable name for the directory group specified in the 'id' attribute.
+- `options` (Attributes) If present, determines additional trust requirements. (see [below for nested schema](#nestedatt--rule--approval--options))
+- `services` (List of String) May only be used if 'type' is 'escalation'.
+Defines which services to page on escalation.

+<a id="nestedatt--rule--approval--options"></a>
+### Nested Schema for `rule.approval.options`

+Optional:

+- `allow_one_party` (Boolean) If true, allows requestors to approve their own requests.
+- `require_reason` (Boolean) If true, requires access requests to include a reason.